mgrddsj/matchering/README.md

 main-app.py - flask HTTP API server to use with a front end web for example: https://github.com/isaacmuxic/isaacmuxic.github.io/tree/main/matchering

-- new config available:
+## new config available:
-reference_preset: True if to use pre-processed loudness and ref-mid.npy, ref-side.npy frequency spectrum instead of loading a reference file.
+- reference_preset: True if to use pre-processed loudness and ref-mid.npy, ref-side.npy frequency spectrum instead of loading a reference file.
 I have tailor made the loudness and EQ for general pop music usage.
-reference_processed: True if the reference file is to be analysized as a whole instead of selecting the loudess section from it. high_filter / low_filter: in Hz, affects the EQ analysis and matching process.
+- reference_processed: True if the reference file is to be analysized as a whole instead of selecting the loudess section from it.
+- high_filter / low_filter: in Hz, affects the EQ analysis and matching process.

-- new result options:
+## new result options:
-save to ".mp3" result file, with "LAME" as subtype
+- "LAME" as subtype, support saving to ".mp3" result file
-no_eq: True if to bypass EQ matching process.
+- no_eq: True if to bypass EQ matching process.